Composite Decking Cost

 What Is the Cost of Composite Decking Removal?

-If you've moved into a home with composite decking, or you simply want to give your garden a new look, you may want to remove some existing composite decking from your garden.
+If you've moved into a home with composite decking, or you want to give your garden a new look, you may want to remove some existing composite decking from your garden.

-Once the structure has been taken down, dispose of the materials correctly either by way of a skip or a recycling centre.
-If you wanted someone to complete this job for you, you should look to pay around £100 for half a day's labour.
+Once the structure has been taken down, dispose of the materials using a skip or at a recycling centre.

 Checklist: Hiring Contractors to Install Composite Decking